Abhinav2656/Literature-Survey/General Overview/Abhishek S U/Attention-Aware Discrimination for MR-to-CT Image  Translation Using Cycle-Consistent Generative Adversarial  Networks.md

-# 📄 Literature Survey on "Attention-Aware Discrimination for MR-to-CT Image Translation Using Cycle-Consistent Generative Adversarial Networks"

 ## 🎯 Overview
 This paper introduces an **Attention-Aware Cycle-Consistent Generative Adversarial Network (CycleGAN)** for translating MR images to CT images.
 The method incorporates an attention mechanism to focus on relevant features, improving the model's ability to generate high-quality CT images that are structurally consistent with the MR images.